vsouza/awesome-ios/README.md

   *Elegant URL routing, navigation frameworks, deep links and more*

+* [Crossroad](https://github.com/giginet/Crossroad) - Crossroad is an URL router focused on handling Custom URL Schemes.
+Using this, you can route multiple URL schemes and fetch arguments and parameters easily.
 * [WAAppRouting](https://github.com/Wasappli/WAAppRouting) - iOS routing done right.
 Handles both URL recognition and controller displaying with parsed parameters.
 All in one line, controller stack preserved automatically!
 * [DeepLinkKit](https://github.com/button/DeepLinkKit) - A splendid route-matching, block-based way to handle your deep links.
 * [IntentKit](https://github.com/intentkit/IntentKit) - An easier way to handle third-party URL schemes in iOS apps.